lologog/CarTracker/README.md

 # CarTracker
-Car GPS/GSM tracker on Arduino with a Google Maps dashboard
+Car GPS/GSM tracker based on ESP32 with a Google Maps dashboard